HomeSecurity ToolsPort Scanner

 Frequently Asked Questions

-What is the difference between closed and filtered ports?
+What is the difference between open, closed, and filtered ports?

 Is port scanning legal?